OjaswiUprety12/CompBioLabsAndHomework/Labs/Independent Project /Independent Project.md

 ## Summary of Data to be Analyzed

-In this study it will be demonstrated that increased pCO2 levels decrease the amount of carbonate in the ocean and increase the presence of bicarbonate in the blood.
-The differences and similarities between nocturnal swimming patterns, either many starts and stops or a transition to more continuous swimming between the treatment groups, will be displayed.
+This project will demonstrate that increased pCO2 levels decrease the amount of carbonate in the ocean and increase the presence of bicarbonate in the blood.
+The differences and similarities between nocturnal swimming patterns.
 There will be an investigation of the connection between an increase in plasma concentration and stress signaling levels.
 Also, a comparison of female and male outcomes for absolute lateralization results will be conducted to recognize if there is presence of bias.
 Finally a model will be created to hypothesize the possible increase of hyperactivity of the shark population in the year 2100.

 ## Goals of the Original study